cornet/funkbot2.0/README.md

 ## About

-Simple IRC bot based on [Cinch](https://github.com/cinchrb/cinch) and using Redis for storage.
+Simple IRC bot based on [Cinch](https://github.com/cinchrb/cinch) and using MySQL for storage.

 ## Install